 - Use only organic sugar or coconut sugar.

 - Use plant-based butter or coconut oil instead of regular butter.
+Substitute melted vegan butter instead of oil in the recipe for extra flavor.

 - Replace each egg with 1/4 cup mashed banana or unsweetened applesauce (so a 1/2 cup if making the recipe as written).